Menu

 Lhotse Climb

-Lhotse climbers accompany the Everest and Lobuche climbers to EBC, and for the acclimatization climb of Lobuche Peak.
-Similar to our Classic IMG Everest Climb, this program is led by IMG Senior guides and you will be assigned a personal guide when climbing.
-We have two rotations planned (same as for Everest climbers) to ensure that you are ready to ascend the world's 4th highest peak.
+Lhotse climbers accompany Everest and Lobuche climbers to EBC, and for the acclimatization climb of Lobuche Peak.
+With an itinerary that is similar to the Classic Everest climb, this program is led by IMG Senior guides, and you will be assigned a personal guide when climbing.
 The Lhotse route follows the Everest route to the South Col (which is a better campsite).
 From there you traverse into the Lhotse Couloir and then climb directly up to the summit.
 Lhotse is a stiff climb, more difficult than Cho Oyu.
-Our team will fix the route all the way to the summit, but there is steep ice and rock in the Lhotse Couloir, so you need to be very fit and capable.
-On summit bid you will be provided 7200 liters of climbing oxygen (same as Everest climbers) with 1800L at C3, 3600L at Col, 1800L higher on the climb.
+The climbing route will be fixed all the way to the summit, but there is steep ice and rock in the Lhotse Couloir, so you need to be very fit and capable.
+On summit bid you will be provided a similar amount of oxygen as the Classic Everest climbers.
 The goal will be to descend to C2 after the summit.
-IMG has now done eight Lhotse climbs, each successful ('09, '10, '11, '12, '13, '18, '19 and '21).
-Please see the Lhotse Expedition Pages for more info specifically on the Lhotse climb.
+IMG has now done nine Lhotse climbs, each successful (’09, ’10, ’11, ’12, ’13, ’18, ‘19, ’21 and '22).

 Expedition Organization and Leadership

-IMG is the oldest and most respected high-altitude climbing service in the world and its Himalayan mountaineering programs are organized and directed by Eric Simonson.
-Their teams include a group of professionals who are the best in the business.
-Since 1990, we have conducted over 60 Himalayan 8000 meter expeditions, and over 800 IMG team members have summited the world's classic 8,000-meter peaks, including Everest, Lhotse, Cho Oyu and Shishapangma.
+International Mountain Guides (“IMG”) is the oldest and most respected high-altitude climbing service in the world.
+IMG’s Himalayan mountaineering programs are organized and directed by Eric Simonson and include a group of professionals who are the best in the business.
+Since 1990, we have conducted over 60 Himalayan 8000-meter expeditions and over 800 IMG team members have summited the world’s classic 8,000-meter peaks, including Everest, Lhotse, Cho Oyu, Manaslu and Shishapangma.
+Our Everest programs are led by our IMG Senior guides.

 A veteran of dozens of expeditions and an Everest summiter, Ang Jangbu has worked on every IMG Himalayan program since 1991 and is an immensely popular leader.
-Ang Jangbu Sherpa and his staff put together one of the very best Guide teams for IMG.
-We are proud to have a group of Local Guides working for us who are among the best paid, best led, best equipped, and best trained in the business.
+Ang Jangbu puts together a superb local staff for IMG.
+We are proud to have a group of Sherpa guides and cooks working for us who are among the best paid, best led, best equipped, and best trained in the business.

 Top